kulics/koral/book-en/document.md

 E.g:
 ```
-A = 1
+a = 1
-B = true
+b = true
 ```

 ### Binding
-If we need to define and initialize the constants once, we can use the `identifier: type = value` statement for binding.
+If we need to define and initialize the invariable once, we can use the `identifier : type = value` statement for binding.

 E.g:
 ```
-A: int = 1
+a : int = 1
-B: bool = false
+b : bool = false
 ```

-Because this language has intelligent automatic derivation, we can usually omit `:type` when the value is clear.
+Because this language has intelligent automatic derivation, we can usually omit `: type` when the value is clear.

 E.g:
 ```
-A = 1
+a = 1
-B = false
+b = false
 ```

-Since constants cannot be modified once they have been assigned, we can bind a new constant directly with an assignment.
+Since invariable cannot be modified once they have been assigned, we can bind a new constant directly with an assignment.

 ## Variable
 ### Definition
 Variables in this language refer to data that can continue to change after initialization.
-We use `!identifier: type` to define variables.
+We use `!identifier : type` to define variables.

 E.g:
 ```
-!A: int
+!a : int
-!B: bool
+!b : bool
 ```
 ### Assignment
-Like constants, variables are assigned by the same assignment statement, except that variables can be assigned multiple times.
+Like invariable, variables are assigned by the same assignment statement, except that variables can be assigned multiple times.

 E.g:
 ```
-A = 1
+a = 1
-A = 2
+a = 2
-B = false
+b = false
-B = true
+b = true
 ```

 ### Binding
-As with constants, if we need to define and initialize a variable once, we can use the `!identifier: type = value` statement for binding.
+As with invariable, if we need to define and initialize a variable once, we can use the `!identifier : type = value` statement for binding.

 E.g:
 ```
-!A: int = 1
+!a : int = 1
-!B: bool = false
+!b : bool = false
 ```

 Similarly, we can continue to use automatic derivation.

 E.g:
 ```
-!A = 1
+!a = 1
-!B = false
+!b = false
 ```

 ## Identifier